AdamNettles/myretail/readme.md

 # myretail
-Simple Springboot 2 api which synthesizes data from redsky.target.com with pre-existing Cassandra data to creat a product pricing summary.
-Also allows modification of pricing data.
+Simple Springboot 2 api which synthesizes data from redsky.target.com with pre-existing Cassandra data to creat a product currentPrice summary.
+Also allows modification of currentPrice data.

 #### Local testing
 Requirements:  Docker, Docker Compose